VulpesSARL/LTOEnc/README.md

 # LTOEnc

-LTOEnc – LTO Encryption Management is a small program to manage encryption on your LTO Tapes on Microsoft Windows.
+LTOEnc â€“ LTO Encryption Management is a small program to manage encryption on your LTO Tapes on Microsoft Windows.
 It supports LTO4 drives and higher.
-It can co-exists with LTFS drivers.
+It can co-exist with LTFS drivers.

 It has been tested with a HP Ultrium5 3000, IBM ULT3580-HH5 and IBM ULTRIUM 7 HH Tape Drives.